Iceland Adventure for Women Eco Tour August 18-26, 2023

 ►Day 1: Arrival at the Keflavik International Airport (KEF)

-Arrival at Keflavik airport anytime that is most convenient and economical for you.
+The Iceland Adventure for Women Eco Tour starts and ends in Reykjavik.
+On day one, Arrive at Keflavik airport anytime that is most convenient and economical for you.
 Transfer to Reykjavik is not included but we will help participants arrange transportation.
 Meet and greet.
 Introductions and a walking tour of Iceland’s largest city.
 Dinner in town (not included) and overnight in guesthouse.
 Overnight at Reykavik.

 ►Day 2: Reykjavik – Snaefellsnes Peninsula